jtroussard/treematic/README.md

 1. **Generate Tree**: Right-click on any directory in the Explorer and choose "Generate Project Tree" from the context menu.
 This action triggers the extension to create a visual representation of the directory structure and copies it to your clipboard.

-1. New Features Coming Soon
+1. **Generate Tree Less Dependency Directories**: Right-click on any directory in the Explorer and choose "Less Dependency Directories" from the context menu.
+This action triggers the extension to create a visual representation of the directory structure less the often unecessary and large dependency directories (venv, node_modules, etc.) and copies it to your clipboard.

 ## Example Use Cases

 - **AI-Assisted Analysis**: Engage with AI assistants like ChatGPT to pitch your refactor or design ideas.
 Share the tree with AI to get insights, suggestions, and analysis.

 - **Documentation After Refactoring**: Whether your project coding convention calls for a project directory representation in the docs or you're maintaining a legacy project, it can be a real pain to update these diagrams by hand.
 Even if leveraging the terminal command, the process of getting that output from a terminal into a README file can drive anyone bonkers.
-Now in two clips and a paste you can update the docuemntation seemlessly
+Now in two clicks and a paste you can update the docuemntation seemlessly!

 ## Extension Settings